A Guide to Soundproof Drywall – What Are My Options?

 Many factors come into play when selecting a soundproof drywall material for your project.

 First and foremost, follow the plans and specifications to understand the architect, designer, and owner’s intent.
+You will want to know the difference between each soundproof product.

 Second, thoroughly price the specified products as called out on the project documents.